MimeThaClown/Heist-of-Cinders/Party/Xarrus/Story.md

 Things were going well, until Arranis showed up at Theo's door, and Theo caved like a little bitch letting him inside the shop while Amra hid.
 No amount of stalling, stopped Arannis from finding his little sister though.

 Soon enough, he ~~forced~~ volunteered his way onto the party and joined us on our quest to find Emmrich- which finally led us into the sewers.
+We traveled around for a while, when finally something floated down a stream and attacked us, we took quick care of it.

+Xarrus had decided to study it, and this where it was revealed t